Remote – Remote Control

 eDMX Remote Port Settings

-Applies only to the remote control over Art-Net or Streaming ACN.
+This section applies only to the remote control over Art-Net or Streaming ACN.

 Confirm and save all changes via Set.